-Winter’s cold temperatures and icy conditions have been hard on your car, so it is likely showing some signs of wear and tear.
+It’s amazing how a couple of weeks of sunshine can change the mood here in New England, with that said, Spring is just around the corner.
+With Winter’s cold temperatures and icy conditions taken a toll on your car, it is likely to show some signs of wear and tear.
 Spring is the perfect time to bring your car in for a full inspection to identify any minor problems, before they become major ones.

 Here are some tips to keep your car running safely this spring and summer:

 - Change your oil and oil filter.
 Changing your oil and oil filter at the intervals recommended in your vehicle’s owner’s manual is one of the best ways to keep the engine running trouble free.
 Neglecting to replace engine oil can result in poor engine performance, higher fuel consumption and even severe engine damage.

 - Check your fluids.
 When you change your oil and oil filter, you should also check your fluids.
 Check your power steering, brake, and transmission fluids; your windshield washer fluid; and your coolant.
 If the levels are low, top them up, and flush/replace them as recommended in your owner’s manual.
 Keep in mind that your power steering, brake and coolant systems are closed, so low fluid levels may indicate a leak.

 - Replace your wiper blades.
 If they’re torn or cracked your wiper blades won’t do you much good in the middle of unrelenting spring showers when visibility is reduced.

 - Check your charging system.
 Cold temperatures can do a number on your battery, so now is a good time to have it tested.
 You should also check to make sure that your battery is securely mounted and that the connections are clean, tight, and corrosion free.
 If your battery is more than five years old, you should consider having it replaced.